vpenso/slurm-example/docs/spank.md

 ## Lua Plugin

-This is a different mechanism then the build-in Slurm [job submit plugins](job_submit_plugin.md) using Lua also.
+This is a different mechanism then the build-in Slurm (Lua) [job submit plugins](job_submit_plugin.md).
 This sections describes the Lua SPANK plugins [splua].

 ```bash